 Nessy’s Homeschooling Journey

-Mike Jones, Founder and CEO of Nessy shares his homeschooling story:
+Mike Jones, Co-founder and CEO of Nessy shares his homeschooling story:

 “When I was 9 years old I couldn’t spell my own name.
 I was bottom of the class and it felt terrible.
 I was disruptive so they sent me home.
 I was so unhappy but I was also angry because I knew I wasn’t stupid.
 My mum was a maths teacher and she home schooled me.
 She realised that to make things stick the teacher has to be inventive.
 You have to develop strategies.
 So that’s exactly what she did, she created a bunch of strategies to help me learn.”